NickCL2/ultimate-posts-widget/readme.txt

 Turn on "Show thumbnails" in the widget and ensure that you have added a "Featured Image" to the post.
 To add a featured image, edit the post and find the Featured Image box, click "Set feature image" and select the image you want from the popup.

+= How do I display posts from specific categories only? =

+Enter any number of category IDs separated by commas in the Category field.
+The widget will only display posts matching these categories.
+Additionally, you can select the "Get posts from current category" option to only display posts in the current category.

 = Why are images displayed as broken links? =

 Ensure that the feature image you've uploaded is a JPG, GIF or PNG file.

 == Changelog ==

+= 1.1 =

+* Added category filter option.

 = 1.0 =